-"Is there a balance between what you've just said, which is very traditional, and the notion of inspirational?" asked Steve Kutno of Public Consulting Group (PCG), which is working with the town on the school district's future vision through a $39,500, seven-month contract. " It's where those two things converge that makes the difference."
+"Is there a balance between what you've just said, which is very traditional, and the notion of inspirational?" asked Steve Kutno of Public Consulting Group (PCG), which is working with the town on the school district's future vision through a $39,500, seven-month contract.

 " The dexterity these kids have from 3 years old up, they can go anywhere in the world they want to," responded Naseman.
 "I think the traditional and what I'm talking about are complementary, but there's a difference in emphasis.
 Some responsibility is now transferred to the student.
 To some extent, you free up the teachers' time for more important things."